Visit our AMS COVID-19 page for educational and professional resources and scheduling updates

 Questions from the game are taken from pre-calculus math and can include algebra, geometry, trigonometry, probability, combinatorics, and logic (we no longer include math history questions).
 Most contestants are in high school, but we've had some students in 8th grade qualify.
 There is no lower age limit to take the test.

 *For The Math Game Championship game, held at the annual Joint Mathematics Meetings in January, we have three rounds of tests.
-The first round usually starts in the second week of September and runs for a little over two weeks.
-Announcements about qualifying are sent to teachers in late August.
-Those who score 6 or above (out of 10) in Round One qualify for the Round Two test.
+The first round usually starts in the second week of September and runs for about two weeks.
+Those who score 5 or above (out of 10) in Round One qualify for the Round Two test.
 The second round would be about a week later and run for about a week.
-Those who score 7 or above (out of 10) in Round Two, qualify for the Round Three test, which will run for a week and start about a week after the end of the Round Two test.
+Those who score 7 or above (out of 10) in Round Two qualify for the Round Three test, which will run for a week and start about a week after the end of the Round Two test.
 In all rounds, no calculators, internet, books, or other help is allowed.
+Announcements about qualifying are sent to teachers in late August.

 We anticipate changing the qualifying process for the fall of 2020 so that students can sign up and take the qualifying tests on their own.
 Details to come.

-We select the top male scorer and top female scorer from each of 5 regions in the U.S. and the local area surrounding the Joint Mathematics Meetings (JMM) host city, based on their scores on the test, one from Canada, and one from the U.K., and let the teachers of those students know.
+We select the top male scorer and top female scorer from each of 5 regions in the U.S. and the local area surrounding the Joint Mathematics Meetings (JMM) host city, based on their scores on the test, and one from Canada, and let the teachers of those students know.
 The four U.S. regions besides the JMM host city are pictured below.

-Note: Students not in the US, UK, or Canada are welcome to take the qualifying tests but are not eligible to qualify for the Championship.
+Note: Students not in the US or Canada are welcome to take the qualifying tests but are not eligible to qualify for the Championship.

 The online qualifying tests are provided by Elephant Learning.
 Due to federal law, students under 13 must take the paper version of the national qualifying test.
-U.K. participation is made possible by the Good Thinking Society.
 Participation of students in Canada is made possible by Maplesoft and the Pacific Institute for the Mathematical Sciences.

 Tie-breakers.
 Because there are so few semifinal slots available for the championship game and so many good students who take the test, we often have many ties for first in a region.
 In addition to the scores, further considerations for contest selection are the closest answer on a particular qualifying test question (one that involves an approximation, usually question 10), any past experience in The Math Game or WWTBAM (people who had not appeared on stage in the championship would get preference over those who had), and grade (a high school senior receives preference over younger students who will have another chance before they graduate, a junior is given preference over a sophomore, etc.).
 The exact tie-breaking procedure is included with the Round Three test.
 Note: "Close" is defined using |log([student's answer]/[correct answer])|.